 In addition to his MS degree, Chris earned a BS in business administration from the University of New Hampshire and is a CERTIFIED FINANCIAL PLANNER™ professional.
 He is an active member of the Boston Estate Planning Council.

 He and Amy live in Sudbury, Massachusetts and have three children, Madison, Alex, and Mia, and a miniature poodle, Murray.

 A huge Boston sports fan, Chris admits that growing up he wasn’t a talented athlete.
 This inspired him to give his best effort and be a great teammate on those teams that gave him a chance.
 In turn, he imparted his personal values of self-improvement, empathy, inclusion and fair play when he was coaching his kids’ youth soccer, baseball, and basketball teams and considers these to be key qualities that inspire loyalty among his clients.

-Chris’s numerous interests include cooking (and eating), gardening and cycling.
+Chris’s numerous interests include cooking (and eating), cycling, and live music.
 An avid reader, he is always looking for good nonfiction book recommendations.
 He supports many global and local charities and serves on the Board of Trustees for the Foundation for MetroWest, a community foundation that provides support for many of the hundreds of nonprofit organizations in Boston’s MetroWest area.